-Tails are a common sight in the animal kingdom, and provide a wide array of benefits for their owner.
+Tails are a common physical adaptation in the animal kingdom, and provide a wide array of benefits for their owner.
 They can act as an extra appendage, attract mates, or to help improve balance.
 No matter what their use, animals with a long tail are not uncommon, and can be found on both land and in the sea.
-In this article we give you a list of 12 long-tailed animals and give you an idea of just how long their tails are.
+In this article we give you a list of 16 long-tailed animals and give you an idea of just how long their tails are.

 1. Spider Monkey

 The spider monkey is a slender creature with long limbs and a long tail.
-Their body length measures up to 21-inches, while their tail can reach lengths of up to 34-inches.
+On average, their body length measures up to 21-inches, while their tail can reach lengths of up to 34-inches.
 The spider monkey’s tail is extremely dexterous and can support its entire body weight with ease.

 They can even pick up objects with their tails!
-Spider monkeys feast on nuts, flowers, fruits, insects, and spiders, and can live up to 40 years in capacity.
+Spider monkeys are omnivores and feast on nuts, flowers, fruits, insects, and spiders, and can live up to 40 years in capacity.
 They are native to the tropical rain forests in Central and South America.

 2. Giraffe